awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-java.md

         );
         byte[] encryptedData = result.getResult();

-        // Put records to Kinesis stream in all regions for (AmazonKinesis regionalKinesisClient : kinesisClients_) {
+        // Put records to Kinesis stream in all Regions for (AmazonKinesis regionalKinesisClient : kinesisClients_) {
             regionalKinesisClient.putRecord(
                 streamName_,